 <H1> Curiosity Corner In northern countries, during the cold, freezing winters, roads are covered with ice.
 At such times, salt is spread to melt the ice, making the road safer.
 But why do you use different salts, like sodium chloride, magnesium chloride, or calcium chloride instead of just one?
 According to the position of elements in the periodic table, how are they different?
 What makes these elements behave similarly or differently?
 The salts which are used for deicing purpose are made up of a common “chloride” part, but they differ in the metal element (sodium, magnesium, or calcium).
 These metals have different properties than non-metals (like chloride).
 Is there a way to organize the elements and predict their properties? <H1> Key Vocabulary

-Atomic mass- The weighted average mass of an atom of the element, considering the different isotopes and their abundance.
+Atomic mass- The weighted average mass of an atom of an element, accounting for its different isotopes and their abundance.

-Atomic number- Each element is represented by its atomic number, which corresponds to the number of protons in its nucleus.
+Atomic number- the number of protons in an atomic nucleus

 Atomic weight- Often used interchangeably with atomic mass, though it typically refers to the average mass of atoms of an element, expressed in atomic mass units (u).